 You must certify your Rank Order List in the NMS Match System for it to be used in the Match.
 Certifying a Rank Order List lets NMS know it is ready to be used in the Match.

 You can make changes to a list even after it is certified, until the Rank Order List deadline.
 If you make changes after a list is certified, the list will become uncertified and you will have to certify the list again for it to be used in the Match.

 If your program has position(s) available that you would like to fill but you have no acceptable applicants to rank for the program, you should certify a Rank Order List with no ranks in the NMS Match System.
 This indicates to NMS that the program is still active but you have no ranks to submit.

-It is possible within the matching process to move positions that remain unfilled from one Rank Order List to a second Rank Order List, so that an attempt can be made to fill the available position(s) with applicant(s) on the second list.
+It is possible within the matching process to move unfilled positions from one Rank Order List to another, so that an attempt can be made to fill the positions from the second list.
 This is referred to as "reverting" unfilled positions from one list (the "Donor") to another list (the "Receiver").